getao/icae/README.md

 ### Version 2 (March 2024)
 Two new ICAE models based on Mistral-7B were released.
 These include a pretrained model an instruction fine-tuned model.
 The inference code accompanying these models is also provided.

 Compared with the V1 released model, the Mistral-7B ICAE models extend support to multi-span concatenation, as illustrated in Figure 6 of the paper.
+Also, they extend the max input length to 5120.

 In the release of V2, I move the dataset and models to my [huggingface repo](https://huggingface.co/sggetao).